top of page

 Presented by Scott Macdonald, Managing Director, Macdonald & Associates, Middletown, CT

 The complexity of administering FMLA leaves has been tripping up employers for over 30 years.
 Adding to the difficulty is the interplay of the FMLA with Americans with Disability Act and State Workers’ Compensation requirements.
-This session reviews important caselaw involving the FMLA in Part I. Part II provides attendees with useful, practical tips and tools for managing the entire FMLA leave process, including employee requests for leave, how to train administrators and supervisors about their respective roles, addressing return to work issues, how to avoid costly claims of FMLA violations, and much more.
+This session reviews important caselaw involving the FMLA in Part I. Part II provides attendees with useful, practical tips and tools for managing the entire FMLA leave process, including employee requests for leave, how to train administrators and supervisors about their respective roles, addressing return to work issues, how to avoid costly claims of FMLA violations and much more.
 Sample policies and other documents will be provided.

 PM Pre-Conference Workshops: 1 pm - 4 pm